ppy/osu-wiki/wiki/Mapping_and_Modding_Timeline/en.md

     - The collective goal of this group was to rewrite all sections of the general Ranking Criteria. <!-- https://osu.ppy.sh/community/forums/topics/420229 -->
 - **2016-02-24:** Mapset and spread restructure was introduced to limit the number of difficulties in each difficulty tear per beatmap set.
     - Negative public reception caused this to be rolled back immediately and its [forum thread](https://osu.ppy.sh/community/forums/topics/420223) accumulated 614 responses in 24 hours, making it osu!'s fastest moving thread.
-    - This attempt at undemocratic change caused the Ranking criteria council to immediately have a negative reputation. <!-- https://osu.ppy.sh/community/forums/topics/420223 -->
+    - This attempt at undemocratic change caused the Ranking Criteria Council to immediately have a negative reputation. <!-- https://osu.ppy.sh/community/forums/topics/420223 -->

 ### April